glebec/potential/README.md

 ##### Parallel promise management

 Promise chains allow for serial processing of asynchronous steps: first do A, then do B, and so on.
+However, another common need is to wait for multiple independent asynchronous actions to all complete, so that their results can be used together.

+###### Potential.all

-However, another common need is to wait for multiple independent asynchronous actions to all complete, so that their results can be used together. `Potential.all` takes an array of values — any of which may be normal values, promises, or thenables — and returns a promise for an array of final results:
+Take an iterable collection (or promise/thenable for iterable) of values — any of which may be normal values, promises, or thenables — and return a promise for an array of final results:

 ```js
 // foo, bar, baz may be any mix of normal values, promises, and/or thenables